 The Candida diet is a pre-formed menu in many ways and individualized to some extent.

-For most people it usually feels rigid and difficult to follow, as it is a drastic change from the standard American menu.
-It takes a great deal of determination and self-discipline to adhere to.
+For most people it usually feels rigid and difficult to follow at first, as it is a drastic change from the standard American menu.
+It takes a great deal of determination and self-discipline to adhere to when starting out.
 However, once you begin to see changes in your symptoms and experience relief, you'll become more motivated and it won't be quite as difficult.

 As your taste buds become accustomed to healthier food and your blood sugar begins to stabilize over time, your cravings for the really bad food will diminish.
-In time you train your body, learn new eating behaviors and see the Candida diet in a new light.
-Eventually you'll begin to see that part of loving yourself is not doing something destructive and you'll begin to enjoy this new way of eating.
+In time you train your body, learn new eating behaviors, and see the Candida diet in a new light.
+Eventually, you'll begin to see that part of loving yourself is not doing something destructive and you'll begin to enjoy this new way of eating.

 The Number One Enemy

-The worse thing you can give your body in regard to the Candida Diet and in regard to health in general is sugar.
-It weakens the immune system and gives yeast a spectacular feast.
+The worse thing you can give your body in regard to the Candida Diet and in regard to health, in general, is sugar.
+It weakens the immune system and gives the yeast a spectacular feast.